appledeej/DisplayotronHAT-Santa-Tracker/README.md

 The Display will say N/A at first but change in 5 minutes to add realism.

 Start the tracker about 2.58 hours before the childs bed time and it'll even tell you when to get into bed!
+Remove this if you dont live in the UK

 Feel Free to edit anything!
 As long as you give me credit for the original and don't remove any of my name.